Dylsonator/IRP-Evolving-Ecosystem/README.md

 # Fish can be selected with the camera controls to view their current behaviour, health, energy, diet type and role.
 The CSV files are also saved automatically so the results can be used for graphs and evaluation.

 # A saved evolved population can be loaded later to show how the ecosystem behaves after several generations of adaptation.

+# saved data can be located at C:"User":Appdata:Locallow:DefaultCompany:IRP Evolving Ecosystems